 Step by step photos

-1. Making this smoothie couldn't be simpler!
-First, just add all the ingredients into a blender.
+1. First, just add all the ingredients into a blender.
 I recommend this Vitamix blender (affiliate link) because it's super powerful and blends even tough ingredients with ease!

-2. Then, go ahead and blend all the ingredients together until smooth.
+2. Then, go ahead and blend all the smoothie ingredients together until... well, smooth!
 I like to start on low and slowly increase the speed as the ingredients start to combine.

 But, don't over-blend because the smoothie will start to get watery as the frozen ingredients begin to warm up.
 Since this smoothie is quite thick, it's helpful to have a tamper tool (affiliate link) to help agitate the ingredients in the container.